Year 4 Animation – teacher notes

 Pupil Activity Pack (Teacher view)

 Activity 1.
-Create stop motion animation in PowerPoint/Keynote/Google Slides using slides with background colour, shapes and images.
+Create stop motion animation in PowerPoint/Keynote/Google Slides by duplicating slides with background colour and shapes

 Watch the videos below which guides you through creating slides in PowerPoint/Keynote/Google Slides and then duplicating the slide and moving the objects slightly.
 The slides will represent frames of your animation.